 How do different AI engines behave for SaaS queries?

 Perplexity offers the most accessible entry point for new SaaS companies.
-Its lower authority threshold means new domains can earn citations faster, and its focus on current, specific content rewards detailed comparison and technical articles.
-The catch: Perplexity's results are inconsistent.
+Its lower authority threshold means new domains earn citations faster, and its focus on current, specific content rewards detailed comparison and technical articles.
+The catch: Perplexity results are inconsistent.
 The same query run twice can surface different sources.
 Initial citations are easier to earn but harder to maintain without continuous monitoring.

 Gemini weights recency more heavily than any other engine.
 For SaaS companies that update content frequently with current pricing, new features, and fresh competitive intelligence, Gemini is a natural fit.
 A product comparison page updated monthly with accurate pricing will outperform a higher-authority page with stale data on Gemini.

 Strategic implication: do not optimize for a single engine.
 A strategy built around ChatGPT will likely fail for newer SaaS companies because of the authority model.
-Meanwhile, Perplexity, Grok, and Claude may already be reachable with your current content.
+Perplexity, Grok, and Claude may already be reachable with your current content.
 Check all five engines to identify where you already have traction.

 What is the third-party corroboration problem for SaaS?

 Customer stories must be public and indexable.
-A case study as a PDF behind a lead gate is invisible to AI engines.
-The same case study as an indexable blog post with specific metrics ("reduced deployment time by 40%") becomes a citable passage.
+A case study locked in a PDF behind a lead gate is invisible to AI engines.
+The same case study as an indexable blog post with specific metrics (“reduced deployment time by 40%”) becomes a citable passage.
 Every customer story should exist as a public, indexable page.

 Technical community presence matters more than social media.
 For B2B SaaS, mentions on Stack Overflow, GitHub discussions, Hacker News, and industry forums carry more citation weight than Twitter threads or LinkedIn posts.
 These technical communities produce the specific, contextual product mentions that AI engines treat as genuine third-party corroboration.